suliman-nm98/EVE/README.md

 # EVE
-Eve is an Event Posting application, developed specifically for Asia Pacific University, it has three types of users, Admin: is the control user adds Managers and delete Managers.
-Manager: is the event publisher, can add, alter, and delete event posts.
-Studnet: is the event viewer, the user will able to see all the events uploaded by different managers and can send the event managers a message
+Eve is a Native android application, developed for posting events within our University Campus, it has been integrated with firebase to get live data and keep records and has an amazing ui for publishing and viewing the events.